-Any difficulties from strategic acquisitions that we pursue or consummate, including our merger with Topgolf, could adversely affect our business, financial condition and results of operations.
+Any difficulties from strategic acquisitions that we pursue or consummate could adversely affect our business, financial condition and results of operations.

 We may acquire companies, businesses and products that complement or augment our existing business.
-For example, in 2021, we completed our merger with Topgolf and in 2023, we acquired certain assets related to the Swing Suite golf simulation technology from Full Swing Golf Holdings, LLC ("Full Swing") and certain assets related to the BigShots Golf business from affiliates of Invited, Inc. We may not be successful in the integration with these businesses or any other business that we may acquire in the future or operate such acquired businesses profitably.
+For example, in 2023, we acquired certain assets related to the Swing Suite golf simulation technology from Full Swing Golf Holdings, LLC ("Full Swing") and certain assets related to the BigShots Golf business from affiliates of Invited, Inc. We may not be successful in the integration with these businesses or any other business that we may acquire in the future or operate such acquired businesses profitably.
 Integrating any newly acquired business is typically expensive and time-consuming.
 Integration efforts often take a significant amount of time, place a significant strain on managerial, operational and financial resources and could prove to be more difficult or expensive than predicted.
 The diversion of management's attention and any delay or difficulties encountered in connection with any such acquisitions could result in the disruption of on-going business or inconsistencies in standards and controls that could negatively affect our ability to maintain third-party relationships.
-Moreover, we may need to raise additional funds through public or private debt or equity financing, or issue additional shares, to continue operating the Topgolf business, which may result in dilution for stockholders or the incurrence of indebtedness.